The Impact of Autism on the Family

 What’s more …

-How the family responds to and addresses all that goes along with having autism has a direct connection to how the child with autism experiences the autism and themselves.
+How the family responds to and addresses all that goes along with having autism has a direct connection to how the person with autism experiences the autism and themselves.

 So getting a different framework has the power to help everyone in the family.